Private Sessions & Yoga Therapy | Yin Yoga | Viniyoga | Prices | Sarah’s Training | Yoga Clients

 Viniyoga specifically, again working in the same grain as Sarah’s preferences, works very much on matching the yoga to the individual.
 Viniyoga means ‘intelligent application’ – the intelligent application of yoga to match the individual’s needs, both in body and mind.

-Private group, corporate and one to one Yoga sessions are available.
+Private group, corporate and one to one Yoga & Yoga Therapy sessions are available.

 Please contact Sarah for prices.